-The language of longboarding can be confusing and overwhelming for many, especially for skaters who are new to the world of longboarding.
+The language or lingo of longboarding can be confusing and overwhelming for many, especially for skaters who are new to the world of longboarding.
 There are plenty of terms and phrases that skaters use that do not exactly mean the same in regular conversations.
 This may make you feel like you have to continuously look them up just to keep up.

 Concave refers to the curvatures in a longboard deck that make the skateboard a more comfortable ride.
 Although standard concaves run from rail to rail, thereby giving the skateboard deck a rounded platform that keeps riders in place, manufacturers have pioneered several new types in recent years that specialize in performing different functions.

 Drop-through longboards have a skateboard deck that is mainly used for cruising setups.
 They are not as structurally strong as top-mounted boards, but they are flexier than the latter and are easier to perform slides with.

 Durometer is a scale used to rate the hardness of urethanes and plastics, including longboarding wheels and bushings.
 Using this scale, the wheels for skateboards or longboards usually range from 75A to 101A, with 78A to 88A being the standard for soft wheels and 89A to 101A being the standard for hard wheels.
 On the other hand, the bushings for skateboards or longboards range from 78A to 98A, with 78A to 83A bushings being the standard for soft bushings, 84A to 90A being the standard for medium bushings, and 91A to 98A being the standard for hard bushings.
 Generally, soft bushings are considered to be more responsive, while hard bushings give more stability.

 Longboard decks are often constructed with flex in order to make the deck more responsive even at slower speeds.
 In general, boards made from 5 to 7 layers of wood are considered to have a flexible construction.